 (Surah Al-Baqarah, 2:238)

-Sheikh Dr Wahbah Az-Zuhaili5 opines that one of the reasons why Allah s.w.t. mentions about guarding our solat in the midst of verses pertaining to familial relationship is due to the important fact that solat guards the family members such as husbands and wives from having ill thoughts about each other, and guard them from all forms of evil, and the whisperings of Syaitan.
+Sheikh Dr Wahbah Az-Zuhaili5 opines that one of the reasons why Allah s.w.t. mentions about guarding our Solat in the midst of verses pertaining to familial relationships is due to the important fact that Solat guards the family members such as husbands and wives from having ill thoughts about each other, and guard them against all forms of evil, and the whisperings of Syaitan.
 If they are not careful, this could cause discord in familial and matrimonial relationships.